Economics of marriage: Economic origins of marriage

-Economic reasons not to get married

-There may be many reasons to not get married such as fear of commitment, family disapproval, genetic incompatibility, etc...
-However, financial reasons hold the biggest weight and especially in the older adult community.
-Forbes magazine article by Dan Browning, discussed several reasons why aging adults should cohabit instead of marrying.
-One of the things that were suggested to Browning by his financial adviser and tax accountant is that marrying late can affect health insurance of partners.
-An anecdote is presented by these financial advisors that considers that upon retirement at the age of 65, a spouse who was benefiting from the health insurance of their spouse's job will find it difficult to qualify for a subsidized health care plan.
-A second reason is that later on in life individuals are usually financially affluent hence leading to higher taxation when married and filing jointly.
-Browning's article gives another example of an older adult couple who married at the age of 60 but had to divorce because their tax bill increased by $40,000 due to their high individual assets.

-Continually, the cost of getting married is a major reason why many couples avoid marriage.
-From the above data from WeddingWire's 2019 Newlywed report in the United States, the average cost to get married is $38,700.
-This amount is the equivalent of the average student loan debts or a down payment on a house.
-Such financial investment for one day is not worth the burden.
-Along lines of student loans, people avoid marriage because it leads to combined student loan which leads to a higher repayment compared to when single (Hamer).
-Thirdly, people avoid marriage because it can affect their credit score in the event their spouse has a bad credit.
-Lastly but not limited to, marriage is avoided because the cost of divorce when things do not work out is expensive (see Divorce section for more details).

 Legislation and reform of marriage

 Uniform Marital Property Act

 Traditional asset division system stated that what a spouse owns before marriage or personal earnings during marriage are considered as separated property.
 Uniform Marital Property（UMPA)，a marital law that was first passed by the Uniform Law Commissioners in 1983, considered a family as an economic entity.
 Each spouse owns half of the marital property and their individual property, which includes property before marriage and individual income such as gifts from a third person or added value on individual property before marriage.
 If there is uncertainty on ownership, the property will be considered as a community property.
 Both spouses have the responsibility to protect their marital property.
 So far, only Wisconsin has adopted UMPA, and suggestions have been made by which to revise UMPA before it is adopted in any other state.